Grupo-118-Tech-Challenge-Fiap-11SOAT/k8s-terraform-infra-grupo-118-fase-3/README.md

 # Introduction
-Repository to create the Kubernetes infra.
+Repository to create the Kubernetes infra and additional resources.

 # Install Azure CLI